swagkarna/Tiktok-Phishing-v2/README.md

 ## Prerequisites:

 - Web hosting site
-- Basic knowledge on using computer
+- Should know how to run computer

 ## ScreenShot: